rulerrobin/SelfEduTracker/Learning_Log2022.md

 I am nearing the end of the Unix lesson and feel like I have learned a lot, understanding a bit of the CLI in how to manage (move, delete, copy, etc) files/directories.

 In todays lesson I am learning about pipes to create outputs from multiple commands without making an intermediary file.
 My answers in the lessons so far have either been close to the answer or I misread the question so although I missed some I feel more confident than I do before.
+Watched Part of CS50 Week 1 and could not finish it because I was too tired.

+### _July 22_

+Continued watching CS50 Week 1 but still unfinished, will continue and finish tomorrow